What are the highlights and scope of Dubai Economic Substance Regulation?

 These were the key highlights of the resolution as laid in the Economic substance regulation of the United Arab Emirates.

 All the free zone and onshore companies of the United Arab Emirates are subjected to the provisions and regulations mentioned in the ESR provided they carry out activities which are identified as “relevant activities”.
 Also, some companies or entities can be excluded from the resolution.
 These include the entities that are directly or indirectly owned by the United Arab Emirates government, which includes both federal and local government bodies.

 The regulatory authorities assigned to each of the activities categorised as “relevant” were prescribed the entities which covered all the economic departments considering all the areas in the mainland as well as all in the free zone licensing authorities for companies registered with them.
 After this, there was a workshop held by the ministry of finance which was aimed to guide the authorities about the processes.
 Following this, each regulatory body was advised to inform the entities registered under them about the regulations and how to comply with them.

-The notification along with the Economic Substance Regulation report has to be submitted to the relevant authorities within twelve months from the end of the financial years beginning after January 1, 2019.
+The notification along with the Economic Substance Regulation report in Dubai, UAE has to be submitted to the relevant authorities within twelve months from the end of the financial years beginning after January 1, 2019.
 As a result, the companies will be required to fill the notification between January 1, 2020, and December 31, 2020.